AlexDuthie/AlexDuthie/README.md

                 </a>
             </td>
             <td>
-                🥇 1st Prize Winning Submission in IBM's Call for Code Spot Challenge for Energy Sustainability.
+                🥇 1st Prize in IBM's Call for Code Spot Challenge for Energy Sustainability.
-                <br><br>
-                A browser extension that compares products online for their energy consumption rates, making it easy for online shoppers to reduce their carbon footprint.
             </td>
             <td>
                 <a href="https://vuejs.org/">